Kawaii International 《Main Contents》

 Kyara Kyara She shows us how to make a cake house using bread instead of sponge cake.

-A cooking expert.
+A culinary researcher.
 She introduces kawaii culinary ideas simple enough you can make it at home!

 To our viewers:

 Dear viewers, neither the program nor this page endorse any of the presented products or stores.
 Regarding the properties of products or services, restrictions on use and contents or conditions of contracts, please inquire directly to each maker or company..
 Moreover, please note that the reported information is valid as of November 2019.